 11. Extra throw pillows

-Too many throw pillows is another thing that just creates visual clutter, and it isn’t essential.
+Too many throw pillows are another thing that creates visual clutter, which isn’t essential.
 Consider donating them to local charity shops or animal shelters.

 12. Appliance manuals

-It’s a good idea to keep them, only if you plan to sell the appliance.
-Otherwise, you don’t need it – you can find online anything you need to know.
+It’s a good idea to keep them only if you plan to sell the appliance.
+Otherwise, you don’t need it – you can find anything you need to know online.

 13. Unnecessary furniture

-I’m talking about the one that nobody uses, it is in the corner, and it collects a lot of dust.
+I’m talking about the one that nobody uses, it is in the corner and collects a lot of dust.

 Souvenirs and mementos can clutter your living room.
 This can apply to any other household decorations you don’t like or use.